yyu233/StudyNote/Jenkins/Pipeline.md

 **Step** a step which is a single task telling Jenkins what to do at a particular time.

+A "pipeline" in modern continuous integration tools is a process that typically allows you to break your automated workflow into "stages".
+Typically, a pipeline is triggered by changes to version control, such as a push in git, and proceeds to run stages like building the software, running a linter, static analysis, and a series of tests.
+With continuous deployment, such a pipeline might be extended to also deploy the software automatically to some sort of environment.

 Pipeline can be created by one of 3 ways:

 * Blue Ocean